-03 Jul What are Sod Plugs and How to Use Them
+24 Jul What are Grass Plugs and How to Use Them

-What are Sod Plugs and How to Use Them
+What are Grass Plugs and How to Use Them

-In this week’s blog post on Sod University, we explore some frequently asked questions on sod plugs and how/when to use them.
-Read below to find out the common purposes a sod plug serves and how to care for them, and follow our progress in a recent plug planting we conducted here at the Sod Solutions office.
-Check back in for updates on our growth progress throughout the fall, spring and summer seasons.
+In this week’s blog post on Sod University, we explore a few questions on grass plugs and how/when to use them.
+Read below to find out the common purposes a grass plug serves and how to care for them, and follow our progress in a plug planting we conducted here at the Sod Solutions office.
+Be sure to also check out our guide on How to Properly Install Grass Plugs for more information.

-A sod plug is an individual turf plant that is grown in a tray; their size can vary, but generally an individual plug measures anywhere between 1.5 to 3 inches in length/width.
-Planted from 9 to 12 inches apart, they will continue to spread and fill in over time, creating a solid ground cover of your preferred grass type.
+A grass plug is an individual turf plant that is grown in a tray; their size can vary, but generally an individual plug measures anywhere between 1.5–3 inches in length/width.
+Planted from 9–12 inches apart, they will continue to spread and fill in over time, creating a solid ground cover of your preferred grass type.

-Sod plugs are typically used in one of two instances: to repair damaged areas of a warm season lawn, or to establish a lawn when sod is not available or not practical.
+Grass plugs are typically used in one of two instances: to repair damaged areas of a lawn, or to establish a lawn when sod or seed is not available or not practical.
 You can also purchase a small plug tray to test out how well the certain breed of grass will perform in yard—like areas of shade, full sun or even areas that receive too much rainfall.
-In short, a tray of sod plugs is to warm season grass what a bag of grass seed is to a cool season grass.
-However, Sod Solutions still offers cool season sod plug varieties.
+In short, a tray of grass plugs is to warm season grass what a bag of grass seed is to a cool season grass.
+However, Sod Solutions still offers cool season grass plug varieties.
 Learn more about the differences between warm and cool season grasses and where they tend to grow.

 – To repair damaged areas of an existing lawn:

-If you have a warm season lawn with small areas of damage (caused by insects, disease, dog urine, etc.), sod plugs are an ideal way to repair these areas, but first, you must address what is causing the damage (apply an insecticide, fungicide, or keep your dog from urinating on your lawn).
+If you have a lawn with small areas of damage (caused by insects, disease, dog urine, etc.), grass plugs are an ideal way to repair these areas, but first, you must address what is causing the damage (apply an insecticide, fungicide or keep your dog from urinating on your lawn).
 Once you have controlled what is causing the damage, installing plugs in the damaged area is the quickest way for your lawn to return to its thick, lush former self.

 Below are photos of two sections of disease damaged Palmetto® St. Augustinegrass that have been plugged with CitraBlue™ St. Augustinegrass, which exhibits improved disease tolerance.
 How far apart you space the plugs will determine the rate that the plugs fill in to create a solid ground cover.
 These areas have been plugged fairly close, ensuring a quicker grow in.

-– To establish a lawn when sod is not readily available or practical:
+– To establish a lawn when sod or seed is not readily available or practical:

-Sod plugs are alternatively used when sodding a lawn is not possible or practical.
+Grass plugs are alternatively used when sodding or seeding a lawn is not possible or practical.
 Examples of this include when:

 - The grass variety you want is not grown by any nearby sod farm,